awslabs/aws-mysql-jdbc/README.md

 |`allowXmlUnsafeExternalEntity` | Boolean | No | Set to true if you would like to use XML inputs that refer to external entities.
 WARNING: Setting this to true is unsafe since your system to be prone to XXE attacks.<br/><br/>**Default value:** `false` |
 #### Failover Exception Codes
 ##### 08001 - Unable to Establish SQL Connection
-When the driver throws a SQLException with code ```08001```, it means the original connection failed, and the driver tried to failover to a new instance, but was not able to.
+When the driver throws a SQLException with code ```08001```, the original connection failed, and the driver tried to failover to a new instance, but was not able to.
 There are various reasons this may happen: no nodes were available, a network failure occurred, and so on.
-In this scenario, please wait until the server is up or other problems are solved.
-(Exception will be thrown.)
+In this scenario, please wait until the server is up or other problems are solved (an exception will be thrown.)

 ##### 08S02 - Communication Link
-When the driver throws a SQLException with code ```08S02```, it means the original connection failed while autocommit was set to true, and the driver successfully failed over to another available instance in the cluster.
+When the driver throws a SQLException with code ```08S02```, the original connection failed while autocommit was set to true, and the driver successfully failed over to another available instance in the cluster.
 However, any session state configuration of the initial connection is now lost.
 In this scenario, you should:

-- Reuse and re-configure the original connection (e.g., Re-configure session state to be the same as the original connection).
+- Reuse and reconfigure the original connection (e.g., reconfigure session state to be the same as the original connection).

-- Repeat that query that was executed when the connection failed and continue work as desired.
+- Repeat the query that was executed when the connection failed and continue work as desired.

 ###### Sample Code
 ```java